marcklefter/aws-nexer-starter/EXERCISES.md

             requestsTopic // <---
         };

-*   In `src/routes.js`, for the POST route, publish a request to the queue using the [documentation's sample code](https://aws.github.io/copilot-cli/docs/developing/publish-subscribe/#javascript-example) as a starting point.
+*   In `modules/api/src/routes.js`, for the POST route, publish a request to the queue using the [documentation's sample code](https://aws.github.io/copilot-cli/docs/developing/publish-subscribe/#javascript-example) as a starting point.

     > Remember to change the SNS client to be your region!

-    > Instead of the `Message` being `"hello"`, set it to a randomly generated request ID:
+    > Instead of the `Message` being `"hello"`, set it to a randomly generated request ID; use the built-in [crypto.randomUUID](https://nodejs.org/api/crypto.html#cryptorandomuuidoptions) method for this.

-        const crypto = require('crypto');

-        // ...

-        // before publishing a request message, generate a random request ID. const requestId = crypto.randomUUID();

-    > Hint: The `JSON.parse(process.env.COPILOT_SNS_TOPIC_ARNS)` is already being done in `src/env.js`; change the value of Message to publish from `'hello'` to the newly generated random request ID.
+    > Note: The `JSON.parse(process.env.COPILOT_SNS_TOPIC_ARNS)` is already being done in `modules/api/src/env.js`; change the value of Message to publish from `'hello'` to the newly generated random request ID.

 ### Deployment
 In the **project root** folder, deploy the changes to the _TMS API_ service: